1975 Atlantic hurricane season

-The 1975 Atlantic hurricane season featured the first tropical storm to be upgraded to a hurricane based solely on satellite imagery – Hurricane Doris.
+The 1975 Atlantic hurricane season was a near average hurricane season with nine named storms forming, of which six became hurricanes.
+Three of those six became major hurricanes, which are Category 3 (113 kn sustained winds) or higher systems on the Saffir–Simpson scale.
 The season officially began on June 1 and lasted until November 30.
-These dates conventionally delimit the period of each year when most tropical cyclones form in the Atlantic basin.
-The season was near average, with nine tropical storms forming, of which six became hurricanes.
-Three of those six became major hurricanes, which are Category 3 or higher on the Saffir–Simpson scale.
+These dates conventionally delimit the period of each year when most tropical cyclones form in the Atlantic Ocean.

 The first system, Tropical Depression One, developed on June 24.
 Tropical Storm Amy in July caused minor beach erosion and coastal flooding from North Carolina to New Jersey, and killed one person when a ship capsized offshore North Carolina.
 Hurricane Blanche brought strong winds to portions of Atlantic Canada, leaving about $6.2 million (1975 USD) in damage.
 Hurricane Caroline brought high tides and flooding to northeastern Mexico and Texas, with two drownings in the latter.

 The most significant storm of the season was Hurricane Eloise, a Category 3 hurricane that struck the Florida Panhandle at peak intensity, after bringing severe flooding to the Caribbean.
 Eloise caused 80 fatalities, including 34 in Puerto Rico, 7 in Dominican Republic, 18 in Haiti, and 21 in the United States, with 4 in Florida.
 The hurricane left about $560 million in damage in the United States.
 Hurricane Gladys, a Category 4 hurricane, was the most intense tropical cyclone of the season, but left little impact on land.
+Also, it was the first tropical storm to be upgraded to a hurricane based solely on satellite imagery.
 Two tropical depressions also caused damage and fatalities.
 Collectively, the tropical cyclones of this season resulted in 87 deaths and about $564.7 million in damage.